tools200ms/mpy_init/README.md

-# MicroPython init system
+# MicroPython init system [Proposal + experimental code]

-This is a proposal for a Linux init system based on MicroPython.
+This is a proposal for a Linux init system based on MicroPython. **Notice: included source code is an experimental, proof-of-concept working version to be available soon.**

 ## Design philosophy